Volksverhetzung: Application to offences committed abroad

 Offences contrary to § 130 of the Criminal Code committed abroad, whether by German nationals or foreigners, can be pursued as a domestic crime when they so act as if they had been committed within the country, affecting the public peace in Germany and violating the human dignity of German citizens.
 It is sufficient, for example, that criminal content on the Internet, for example in the form of a HTML page, can be accessed from Germany.
 Hence, for example, the jurisdiction of German courts can be applied for offences of sedition (Volksverhetzungsdelikte) committed abroad.
 Such an example was the conviction of the Holocaust denier Ernst Zündel by the District Court of Mannheim in February 2007, who was convicted of inciting propaganda he had published from the US and Canada on the Internet.

 History

 Historically, the Karlsbader Beschlüsse of the German Confederation under Austria and led by Metternich included democratic ideals as well as agitation for one, unified German state as Volksverhetzung.

 Similar laws in other countries

-Similar laws exist around the world, for instance:
+Similar laws exist around the world, some examples of which are mentioned below.